He4eT/ifttt-daily-money/README.md

 # ifttt-daily-money

-Simple web-service, that calculate amount of money, that you can spend every day considering your payday.
+Simple web-service that calculates the amount of money that you can spend every day considering your payday.

 ## Usage: